Bye Bye Babylon: Original version

 The video begins with lead singer Christine Lorentzen in dirty and ripped clothes rummaging through piles of disused equipment in an industrial wasteland.
 She finds pieces of various musical instruments as she sings the first verse.
 She drags a guitar amplifier via a piece of rope through the wasteland, later discovering a broken guitar and throwing it into a muddy puddle.
 As the first chorus starts, Lorentzen is seen with guitarists Kasper Søderlund and Mikka Maltha, also wearing ripped dirty clothing, collecting parts to a drum kit.
 Lorentzen is later shown standing from a girder beam and observing her bandmates below.

 As the second verse commences, Lorentzen scavenges the wasteland again and uncovers a guitar hidden in rubble before it is set alight.
 The last chorus sees the band, as well as drummer Marcus Busborg, performing with their disused instruments in an arid landscape.
 The final shot sees the band abandoning their instruments and walking into the distance, as the camera pans up towards the sky and a graphic of the Cryoshell logo appears.

 Bionicle version

 This version features the same setting of the disused industrial site and follows a similar narrative to its primal variant.
-However, it features alternative scenes and clips from Bionicle: The Legend Reborn.
+However, it features alternative scenes as well as clips from Bionicle: The Legend Reborn.
 The video was also edited with a brighter filter.

 The video starts with Cryoshell already performing in the arid landscape, followed by Lorentzen singing the first verse from inside a disused boat.
 The first chorus sees Lorentzen, Søderlund and Maltha performing on the girder beams, while the last half of the video shows the band again performing in the infertile setting, concluding with them walking away from where they performed.